Dissemination of Results

 Clinical trials: Post results at ClinicalTrials.gov

 Studies that are registered at ClinicalTrials.gov must post the results to this website.
 The deadline for reporting is usually no later than one year after the final subject was examined or received an intervention for final collection of data for the primary outcome.
 This requirement must be fulfilled even if the trial never enrolled any subjects or was terminated prematurely for any reason.
-See this Guidance for information about exceptions, alternate timelines, and penalties for non-compliance.
+Review this clinical trials registration and reporting guidance for information about exceptions, alternate timelines, and penalties for non-compliance.